 - The pressure and uncertainty of your role as a new spouse

 For me, it was most certainly three out four of these.
 Combined with my classic negative thought patterns and OCD, the post wedding blues soon became the post wedding roast.
 I basically criticised the shit out of my own wedding a mere few weeks after it.
-So for today’s post I wanted to talk a little about how my mind worked during the months following my wedding.
+So for today’s post I wanted to talk a little about how my mind worked during the months following the big day.
 It’s for any newlyweds out there who are having a tough time post-wedding.

 One Week On